icl-utk-edu/blaspp/INSTALL.md

         cmake -DBLAS_LIBRARIES='-lopenblas' ..

     gpu_backend
-        auto            auto-detect CUDA, HIP/ROCm, or oneMKL (default) cuda            build with CUDA support
+        auto            (default) auto-detect CUDA, HIP/ROCm, or SYCL cuda            build with CUDA support
         hip             build with HIP/ROCm support
-        onemkl          build with SYCL and oneMKL support none            do not build with GPU backend
+        sycl            build with SYCL and oneMKL support none            do not build with GPU backend

     color